Staples Corner: Incidents

-On 28 October 1988, two southbound Class 31 locomotives ran away and crashed down the bridge onto the North Circular Road.
-The locomotives were unmanned and no one was hurt.
+On 28 October 1988, two Up (southbound) Class 31 (31202 and 31226) locomotives rolled off together from Cricklewood depot together along a short siding and after demolishing the buffer stop they ran down the embankment on to the North Circular Road, although nobody was hurt.
+The second loco of the pair landed on the roof of the leading one, remaining precariously balanced.
+They were both withdrawn after the incident.
+The locomotives were unmanned, with the cause of the incident being a failure to apply brakes correctly.

 On 11 April 1992, a Provisional IRA 100 lb van bomb devastated Staples Corner, causing serious damage to roads and nearby buildings and the closure of the junction (see 1992 Staples Corner bombing).
 Another bomb exploded near the junction on 8 October 1993, causing damage but no injuries.

 The B&Q DIY store damaged by the bomb (on the site of the original mattress factory) was demolished, and replaced by a branch of Staples office supplies.
 Staples stayed at the site until 2017, when the retailer closed all its UK physical stores.
 There is a large retail park at Staples Corner, located between the A5 and the railway line.
 Close by is the Brent Cross Shopping Centre, named after the A406 and A41 road junction.

 The format of the Staples Corner junction was modified during the reconstruction works necessitated by the bombings.
 An additional sliproad onto the M1 from the east was added to remove the need for traffic coming from that direction to travel around the roundabout to access the motorway.